-The constant high revs combined with the high-resistance surface and low-range gearing is going to drastically increase your vehicles fuel consumption.
+Driving in 4WD at constant high revs combined with the high-resistance surface and low-range gearing is going to drastically increase your 4WD fuel consumption.
 Your average liters per 100 km or MPG readings can easily triple when driving on sand.
-Ensure you have sufficient fuel on-board.
+Ensure you have sufficient fuel on board.

 Driving in thick sand with deflated tire pressures is a complete no-no for 4-High.
-This is definitely 4-Lo territory since the sand creates so much resistance that you don’t want to place your engine, gearbox or clutch under so much pressure.
-If you have lo-range, use it in the sand.
+This is 4-Lo territory since the sand creates so much resistance that you don’t want to place your engine, gearbox, or clutch under so much pressure.
+If you have low range, use it in the sand.

 Gearing is different for most 4-wheel drives so it’s hard for me to specify which gear to use on sand, however, the rule of thumb is usually between 2nd and third gear low-range.
 I feel that 2nd 4-lo is the perfect gear to pull off in and maintain steady momentum with 3rd.
 On long flat firm, the beach stretches where sand is compact you could get away with 4th and 5th gear low-range.

-An AWD vehicle was not built with the intention of driving on beaches.
+An AWD vehicle was not built to drive on beaches.
 Their main purpose is to offer more traction on slippery surfaces such as tarmac roads and concrete surfaces in the city.
 They are ideal for snow and ice-covered roads as well as mild dirt tracks.

-With that being said, I would say an AWD should be able to get away with driving on shallow sand where high ground clearance is not required.
+With that being said, I would say an AWD should be able to get away with driving on shallow sand where maximum ground clearance is not required.

 The only problem I foresee with an AWD on the beach is the traction control systems constantly being activated.
 If this can be completely disabled then the vehicle should perform well.
 However, most AWD’s traction control and other electronic governing systems cannot be completely shut off by the driver.
 This means each time the AWD system senses a loss of traction, it will attempt to correct it by braking the other wheels with good traction intermittently.
 This would seriously hamper forward progress in the sand.